 Theory is a way of understanding naturally occurring phenomena.
 A lot of my research is situated within the context of Chomsky's Minimalist Program.
 Some of my work helps support certain predictions made by the Minimalist Program but most of my other work is relatively theory neutral.
 In such cases, the choice of theory is less crucial than determining what the right characterization of the facts are.
 My ultimate goal is uncovering the algorithms of human language, as it can reveal what makes humans, well, human.

 Inversion, Structure Building and Case I am also interested in several inversion structures, which abound in the Bantu languages of West Africa.
 In such structures, the logical subject occurs in a lower position than its usual sentence-initial position.
-Such constructions are also accompanied with special discourse properties.
-These constructions thus give us an insight into how pragmatic requirements can affect how structures are build and how nominals are licensed.
-I investigate such constructions in Lubukusu and Kirundi, with the help of Justine Sikuku (Lubukusu) and Ernest Nshemezimana (Kirundi).
+My main interest is in the licensing conditions for this.

-You can find some recent manuscripts that are a result of my research directly below.
+You can find some recent manuscripts that are currently or soon to be submitted for review.
 Further below, I have a list of recent talks, handouts and papers.